donirahmatseptiano/ETL_project/README.md

 ```
 docker-compose up
 ```
-Copy and paste all the contents of the `Scripts` folder to the `/dags` folder
+Copy and paste all the contents of the `scripts` folder to `/dags` folder